FabricMC/fabric-docs/develop/items/custom-tools.md

 ### Creating the Tool Material Tag {#creating-the-tool-material-tag}

-For our `incorrectBlocksForDrops` tag, we can create a tag similar to vanilla's `minecraft:incorrect_for_*_drops` tags, which determine the blocks that will **not** drop when mined with the material.
+For our `incorrectBlocksForDrops` tag, we can create a tag similar to vanilla's `minecraft:incorrect_for_*_drops` tags, which determines the blocks that will **not** drop when mined with the material.
 Let's define the tag reference as follows:

 <<< @/reference/latest/src/main/java/com/example/docs/item/ModItems.java#guidite_incorrect_blocks_tag